jfernancordova/jfernancordova.github.io/_posts/2018-01-18-introducing-myself.md

 ## I have a few hobbies
 ---
-- I like to play Tables Tennis, watch documentaries, series or movies with my girlfriend and sometimes go out with my friends.
+- I like to play Tables Tennis, watch documentaries, series or movies and sometimes go out with my friends.

 - I like to study, research, and read about software development all the time.